Installing Alpine Linux in a FreeBSD Jail

 Alpine Linux is one of my favorite Linux distributions, particularly for specialized purposes.
-I recently faced the task of moving an Alpine Linux-based VPS onto a FreeBSD host and considered two approaches:
+I recently faced the task of moving an Alpine Linux-based VPS into a FreeBSD host and considered two approaches:

 1. Moving the VPS to bhyve on FreeBSD